jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 - `encoder_config`: Additional configuration for the encoder.
 - `**kwargs`: Additional keyword arguments.

 The `forward` method of `SequencePassthroughEncoder` takes an input sequence and an optional mask as input.
 It converts the input sequence to `torch.float32` type and ensures that the sequence has a rank of 3 by adding an extra dimension if necessary.
-Then, it passes the input sequence through a `SequenceReducer` object, which reduces the sequence length dimension based on the specified reduction mode.
-The reduced output is returned as a dictionary with the key "encoder_output".
+Then, it passes the input sequence through a `SequenceReducer` object, which performs the reduction operation based on the `reduce_output` parameter.
+The resulting hidden state is returned as a dictionary with the key "encoder_output".

 The `get_schema_cls` method returns the configuration class for `SequencePassthroughEncoder`.